Home

 Derivative of a Function

-Now we write in a table the notations for derivative of used by different mathematicians.
+Below we list the notations for derivative of $$y = f(x)$$ used by different mathematicians in a table.

 Name of Mathematician